 An overview of Chinese domestic consumption of energy indicates that Chinese oil demand increased from 2.3 million barrels per day (mb/d) in 1990 to 4.4 mb/d in 2000.
 The situation is further compounded in 2009, where the oil demand had jumped to 8.1 mb/d.
 Such a huge domestic consumption pattern highlights that by 2035, the country's oil demand will be soaring high to 15.3 mb/d.
 Correspondingly, US which at present is the leading oil consumer with 14.9mb/d, would be behind China in their energy consumption.
 It is pertinent to remember that Chinese sustained growth is directly proportional to availability of required energy cargo for domestic consumption (Shaofeng, 2010).
 The Chinese Communist Party sees country's economic growth as a top agenda, and this would require smooth supply of large quantities of energy cargos at home.
-China has embarked upon a journey of Energy Diplomacy, yet it is pertinent to highlight that this has further increased the energy consumption at home, as the requirement for fast growth is pushing local consumers towards increased demand.
-It is argued that Chinese growth is related to provision of uninterrupted supply of energy cargos, which must traverse thousands of miles in the maritime waters from Mediterranean to Chinese mainland, thus further compounding to China's energy security problems.
-Besides the maritime alternative routes, there is also a possible alternative in shape of energy pipelines for land-based import.
-China must adopt energy alternatives as well, whereby means of alternative energy could be employed for supporting and decreasing the dependence upon oil based domestic consumption (Siklos, 2016).
+China has embarked on a journey of Energy Diplomacy, yet it is pertinent to highlight that this has further increased energy consumption at home, as the requirement for rapid growth is pushing local consumers towards increased demand.
+It is argued that Chinese growth is related to the provision of an uninterrupted supply of energy cargoes, which must traverse thousands of miles in the maritime waters from the Mediterranean to the Chinese mainland, thus further compounding China's energy security problems.
+Besides the maritime alternative routes, there is also a possible alternative in the shape of energy pipelines for land-based import.
+China must also adopt energy alternatives, which means that alternative energy could be employed to support and decrease its dependence on oil-based domestic consumption (Siklos, 2016).

 4.8.
-Territorial Dispute of South China Sea
+Territorial Dispute of the South China Sea

-The Chinese mainland has contiguity to South China Sea which is one of the strategically known SLOC in the global maritime trade route, thus adding to added importance of this water body.
-The presence of underwater maritime natural resources including natural oil, gas and the rich fisheries waters further have made many ASEAN countries to raise their right of ownership.
-South China Sea waters have contiguity to many regional countries, yet China by virtue of military and economic might enjoys almost naval supremacy in the region.
-There are states which could choose allies (e.g. US) and this contestation over under water resources of South China Sea may move into a serious conflict in the region, may be at some point in time in near future.
-Besides other islands, e Paracel and Spratly Islands emerges out to be of more importance and have become an area of maritime contestation.
-It is important to mention here that it is not only the untapped under water resources only, but the overall presence of these islands in the global SLOC is what makes them under enhanced focus.
-Around 5.3 trillion USD is the volume of trade in a calendar year that passes through the South China sea, which very much explains the reason of added importance (Choi, 2005).
+The Chinese mainland has contiguity to the South China Sea, which is one of the strategically important SLOC in the global maritime trade route, thus adding to the importance of this water body.
+The presence of underwater maritime natural resources, including natural oil, gas, and rich fisheries waters, has further led many ASEAN countries to raise their right of ownership.
+The South China Sea waters have contiguity with many regional countries, yet China, by virtue of its military and economic might, enjoys near naval supremacy in the region.
+There are states that could choose allies (e.g., the US), and this contestation over the underwater resources of the South China Sea may move into a serious conflict in the region, maybe at some point in time in the near future.
+Besides other islands, the Paracel and Spratly Islands emerge as of more importance and have become an area of maritime contestation.
+It is essential to note that it is not only the untapped underwater resources, but also the overall presence of these islands on the global SLOC, that makes them a focus of enhanced attention.
+Around 5.3 trillion USD is the volume of trade in a calendar year that passes through the South China Sea, which very much explains the reason for added importance (Choi, 2005).